 Digital Showers - The Drenching Delight

-Interestingly, concealed shower is compact and tidy and ideally befits any cosy, small and compact bathing space.
+Concealed showers are compact and tidy and ideal fits in any cosy, small and compact bathing space.
 It’s usually fitted and concealed, leaving the shower head and operational controls exposed to the outside.
-If there is inaccessible space above the bathing area, then the concealed digital shower will be the favourite choice.
-Functionally, in dispensing water, it’s similar to the exposed type.

 Companies like Mira, Aqualisa and Triton have produced products innovative and safe shower with easy controls.
 Take a look below at some of our favourite products from these three brands.

 The Triton Aspirante electric shower is a great piece of technology that makes your morning shower even more relaxing every day.
 What’s great about the design is that is comes in white and chrome, so regardless of your style, you can find a shower that will blend in with your decor.
 The electric panel also has separate controls for temperature and power, so you won’t mix them up.
 Also, you can buy with confidence, since it comes with a one-year guarantee.

 Another great product on the market today is a thermostatic shower.
 The particular thermostatic shower featured above is from Mira.
 Sleek and modern design made of hammered chrome matches an affordable price.
 The rain showerhead allows you to experience a luxurious spa-like showering.
 Its built-in thermostatic control means that your entire family can use this shower safely, without fear of getting burned due to sudden temperature changes.

 Lastly, the most futuristic of the showers featured today are the remote control shower from Aqualisa.
 Make sure you step into a warm shower every time by turning it on and choosing your temperature.
 Surprisingly, this luxury comes at the low cost of just over 360 pounds.
 It’s a small price to pay to know you are stepping into a truly hot shower during those cold winter mornings.